 Step 2.
-Determine whether each church worker is an employee or self-employed.
+Determine whether each church worker is an employee or selfemployed.

-In some cases, it is difficult to determine whether a particular church worker is an employee or self-employed.
-If in doubt, churches should treat a worker as an employee since substantial penalties can be assessed against a church for treating a worker as selfemployed whom the IRS later reclassifies as an employee.
-In general, a self-employed worker is one who is not subject to the control of an employer with respect to how a job is done.
-Further, a self-employed person typically is engaged in a specific trade or business and offers their services to the general public.
+In some cases, it is difficult to determine whether a particular worker is an employee or is selfemployed.
+If in doubt, churches should treat a worker as an employee since substantial penalties can be assessed against a church for treating a worker as self-employed whom the IRS later reclassifies as an employee.
+In general, a self-employed worker is one who is not subject to the control of an employer with respect to how a job is to be done.
+Further, a selfemployed person typically is engaged in a specific trade or business and offers their services to the general public.